This is the first of a two part series on atherosclerosis and will explain:

-The original evidence to support the notion that decreasing saturated fat lowers coronary artery disease came from epidemiological studies in the 1960's that demonstrated a positive correlation between national levels of dietary fat consumption, and specifically saturated fat, and mortality from heart disease.
+The original evidence supporting the notion that decreasing saturated fat lowers coronary artery disease came from epidemiological studies in the 1960s that demonstrated a positive correlation between national levels of dietary fat consumption, specifically saturated fat, and heart disease mortality.
 The most famous (or infamous) study was performed by the legendary Ancel Keyes and was called the "7 Country Study".

-This was an observational study based on fairly low-quality data: food diaries and public health records on cause of death.
-It also was not originally based on 7 countries - Keyes actually reviewed 22 countries - and when the whole dataset is reviewed the correlation, while present is far weaker.
-This has led to the suggestion that Keyes essentially cherry-picked the data to make the correlative conclusion stronger.
-He also refused to look at outlier cultures with very high saturated fat consumption and low rates of heart disease: Masai, Inuit etc.
+Keyes’ study was observational, based on low-quality data: food diaries and public health records on the cause of death.
+It also was not originally based on “7 countries” - Keyes actually reviewed 22 countries - and when one examines the data from all countries, the correlation, while present, is far weaker.
+Keyes has been accused of cherry-picking the data to make the correlative conclusion stronger.

-By today's standards the 7 Country Study would be considered deeply flawed, and in fact recent observational studies have shown different results.
+By today's standards, the “7 Country Study” would be considered deeply flawed, and recent observational studies have shown different results.

-Most recently the PURE study, a large 18 country epidemiological cohort study that followed 135,335 people for an average of 7.4 years, demonstrated that high carbohydrate intake was associated with higher risk of total mortality whereas total fat and saturated fat intake were related to lower total mortality.
-Specifically saturated fat intake was not associated with increased risk of cardiovascular disease, heart attack, or cardiovascular disease mortality, and was actually associated with a decrease risk of stroke.
+In 2017, the PURE study, a large 18 country epidemiological cohort study that followed 135,335 people for an average of 7.4 years, demonstrated that high carbohydrate intake was associated with a higher risk of total mortality, whereas total fat and saturated fat intake were related to lower total mortality.
+Specifically, saturated fat intake was not associated with an increased risk of cardiovascular disease, heart attack, or cardiovascular disease mortality and was associated with a decreased risk of stroke.

-Of course, the challenge with these observational studies is that the best they can do is show correlation.
+Of course, the challenge with observational studies is that they can show correlation at best.

-But correlation is not causation - my favorite example of this is the number of bathrooms one has correlates with net worth - the higher one's net worth the more bathrooms.
-Now if we confuse correlation with causation, we could erroneously conclude that having more bathrooms leads to higher net worth and could advocate that individuals should build themselves new bathrooms to increase their wealth!
+But correlation is not causation - my favourite example is the number of bathrooms in your home correlates with your net worth - the higher one's net worth, the more bathrooms.
+If we confuse correlation with causation, we could erroneously conclude that having more bathrooms leads to higher net worth and could advocate that individuals should build themselves new bathrooms to increase their wealth!

 No randomized controlled study has shown that replacement of saturated fat with vegetable oil significantly reduces coronary heart disease or mortality.